pwmartin/ollama-compass/README.md

 ### 4. Using the Web Interface

--   **Run Ollama Hunter**: To discover new hosts, enter your Shodan `polito` cookie value in the input field and click "Run Ollama Hunter".
+-   **Run Ollama Compass**: To discover new hosts, enter your Shodan `polito` cookie value in the input field and click "Run Ollama Compass".
 The scan will start in the background.
 Refresh the page after a few moments to see new results.
 -   **Refresh Live Hosts**: Click the "Refresh Live Hosts" button to start a background task that checks the status of all hosts in the database.
 -   **Filter and Sort**: Use the filter dropdown to select one or more models and click "Filter".
 Click on the "Last Seen" or "Probable Performance" table headers to sort the results.